 - Making a list of your top priorities

 - Using time management apps to track your daily to-do lists

 - Communicating better with clients so you’re aware of pick-up and drop-off routines and locations

 2. Have the Right Mindset

-It’s great to have a “big picture” goals in terms of what you ultimately want to achieve with your trucking company.
-Still, you’ll be less stressed and more motivated if you get in the mindset of solving one or two problems related to your operations.
+It’s great to have “big picture” goals in terms of what you ultimately want to achieve with your trucking company.
+Still, you’ll be less stressed and more motivated if you get in the mindset of solving one or two problems related to your operations at a time.
 For instance, you might initially have some trouble planning your trips.
 So, you would put your time and energy into becoming a more adept trip planner before tackling the next challenge.

 3. Don’t Overly Rely on Technology

 Be cautious about getting into the habit of assuming technology will always mean 100 percent accuracy.
 GPS, for example, can get less accurate with each subsequent trip, or it can even provide entirely inaccurate results.
 In this instance, one solution is to check GPS data with the latest edition of the Trucker’s Road Atlas to make sure routes line up.
 The last thing you want to do is get a reputation as a trucking company that can’t get from Point A to Point B effectively!

 Not every task involved with a trucking company and related operations will always go according to plan.
 You’ll be more likely to be successful if you have clear plans and back-up steps in place.
 For instance, if you or one of your drivers enters a receiving area and nobody is there, you might have a plan that includes: